 - Economical’s ability to accurately assess the risks associated with the insurance policies that it writes;

-- Economical’s ability to assess and pay claims in accordance with our insurance policies;
+- Economical’s ability to assess and pay claims in accordance with its insurance policies;

 - Economical’s ability to obtain adequate reinsurance coverage to transfer risk;